tenstorrent/SweRV-ISS/README.md

    "tmexttriger", and "disabled"
 ```

+### trigger_napot_maskmax
+Define the number of maximum bits that the NAPOT mask can support.
+The maximum
+possible value of this number is 63 for an RV64 configuration.

 ### perf_count_fp_load_store
 When true, the floating point load/store instructions will be counted
 as load/store by the performance counters.